Dre Campbell Farm

 Essential oils can also work wonders as natural pest repellents.

-Many essential oils have insecticidal properties that help control mealybugs [2].
-These include peppermint oil, citrus oil, and lavender oil.
+Some essential oils have insecticidal properties that may help control mealybugs [3].
+These include peppermint, citrus, and lavender oils.
+But their effectiveness against established mealybug infestations can vary.

 Mix 10-20 drops of your chosen essential oil with 4 ounces of water to make an essential oil spray.
 Shake well and spray the mixture directly onto the affected areas of your plants.